alliesw/3D-Modeling-in-SolidWorks/README.md

 Nose clip: metal, PP
 Sealing lip: synthetic foam (for comfort)
 4-point headband attachment: synthetic latex/Polyisoprene

------ Note ---- To imitate the FFP3 flat-fold mask:
+To imitate the FFP3 flat-fold mask:
 - Use textile for the Headband material instead of rubber/latex
 - Add Hydrophobic coating
 -------------------------------------------------------------------------------------------------------------------------------